Gauvvv/TMLE/README.md

 Fundamentally, TMLE and the other estimators discussed can be implemented using machine learning algorithms, which can prove advantageous in complex observational data.
-As our simulation results demonstrate, super learning performedbetter than or equal to parametric regression for all 3 estimators.
+As our simulation results demonstrate, super learning performed better than or equal to parametric regression for all 3 estimators.
 The ability of super learning to protect against certain types of functional form misspecification is demonstrated by the G-computation results, as super learning yielded